In 1911, Ernest

 antiquark.
 The valence quarks are denoted by a v

-one d valence quark.
-The experiments allow the measurement
+and one d valence quark.
+The experiments allow the

-of the charge, intrinsic spin, and many other properties of the
+measurement of the charge, intrinsic spin, and many other

-particles that are struck.
-All the particles are
+properties of the particles that are struck.
+All the

 Here Q or q is the momentum transfer in the process, and the form factor F(q2) is proportional to the cross section dσ/dΩ.
 Also, this form factor is basically just the Fourier transform of the scattering potential, or the matter density ρ(r) of the target system. |